ECE444-2023Fall/UofT-EventHub/README.md

 - [x] Add functionality to register organizers

 - [x] Make a sample events database – 3-4 entries

+- [ ] Write automated tests to verify that the website is functional

+- [ ] Set up CI/CD pipelines around the project to aid developer experience

 - [ ] Show all users the same event feed from the events database